yoru0/oditext/README.md

 The main problem is it does not have a login nor register features, so every text written will be stored in a single database and everyone can see the history.

 ## Files & Folders
-- Frontend -> contains the source files such as assets, components, and page
+- Web -> contains the source files such as assets, components, and page
-- Server -> contains the backend (api.py) and model used (.joblib)
+- Api -> contains the backend (api.py) and model used (.joblib)
 - Python Notebook -> the models tested from voting classifier to lstm (model_selection.ipynb)

 ## Features